Car insurance policies are expensive in Oklahoma. The average auto insurance rate in Oklahoma is $1,542 per year — 8% more than the national average.

-Median Car Insurance Costs for Bad Drivers in Oklahoma
+Average Car Insurance Prices for Bad Motorists in Oklahoma

-If you’re discovered to be at fault in an accident or found guilty of a driving violation, your auto insurance costs are bound to climb.
-The more violations you accumulate, the more costly your car insurance gets.
+If you've been determined to be at fault in an accident or found guilty of a driving violation, your insurance premiums are bound to grow.
+The more violations you accumulate, the pricier your car insurance policy gets.

-In Oklahoma, your first minor at-fault incident results in a penalty of $665.01 each year in car insurance premiums.
-A DUI — among the most serious driving violations — may boost your yearly insurance rates in Oklahoma by as much as $627.04.
+In Oklahoma, your first minor at-fault incident will lead to an extra $665.01 annually in auto insurance premiums.
+A DUI — among the most serious driving offenses — may increase your annual car insurance costs in Oklahoma by an average of $627.04.

 |At-Fault Accident (<$1,000)||$2,206.91|